nvpro-samples/gl_vk_meshlet_cadscene/README.md

 At the cost of some additional latency you can extend this to a total of `32 * 32` batched drawcalls, by doing the search in two iterations (first compare against every 32nd element, then the subrange).

+## Too much work for task shader stage

+There is also the opposite, that if the task-shader becomes too complex (lots of work involving memory loads, shared memory etc.) it has negative performance impacts as well.
+At that point it is better to use a dedicated compute shader pass.

 # Building
 Make sure to have installed the [Vulkan-SDK](http://lunarg.com/vulkan-sdk/) (1.1.85.0 or higher).
 Always use 64-bit build configurations.